 The third thing you need to know is what there is to do in Howell and the surrounding areas.
-I remember many years ago driving down Route 9 in Howell, which is the main road that runs throughout Howell Township and many other towns within Monmouth County.
+I remember many years ago driving down Route 9, which is the main road that runs throughout Howell Township and many other towns within Monmouth County.
 Back then, you were lucky to find one or two gas stations, and there were not many fast food options.

 How things have changed!
 When you drive through Howell now, you have a 7-11, a Wawa, and everything from Chick-fil-A to Taco Bell.
-There are also several retail stores located right within Howell itself.
+There are also several retail stores located right within the town itself.
 You’ll find a movie theater, a bowling alley, miniature golf, and a climb zone.
-Additionally, not far from Howell is the Freehold Raceway Mall.
+Additionally, not far from the town is the Freehold Raceway Mall.

 You also have iPlay America, an indoor amusement park.
 Six Flags Great Adventure and Hurricane Harbor are only about 20 minutes from Howell Township.